contentful/ui-extensions-sdk/doc/widget-api-frontend.md

 titleField.setValue(oldTitle.toUpperCase())
 ~~~

-By default a field get and sets values for the space’s default locale (see
+By default a field gets and sets values for the space’s default locale (see
 [`widget.locales`](#widget-locales)), but the getter, setter, and observer
 accept an optional `locale` argument.